KateChuu/MyProject/README.md

 5. dining_philosophers_problem:
 This is the project of Operating System.
-We use C language and threads to deal with the classic dining philosopher problem in 3 ways, which are arbitrator, hierarchy and Chandy.
+We use C and threads to deal with the classic dining philosopher problem in 3 ways, which are arbitrator, hierarchy and Chandy.
 I completed this project when I was a junior.